 The Mediterranean City Climate Change Consortium (MC-4)

 CURes also addresses issues of urban ecology and resilience on a broader geographic scale through the Mediterranean City Climate Change Consortium (MC-4), an international climate action initiative for Mediterranean regions like Los Angeles.
-For more information about MC-4, please visit www.mc-4.org.
+Through MC-4, CURes engaged with international policy leaders at the recent COP23 in Bonn, Germany.